-Learn about Toy Camera Day
+World Toy Camera Day

-Becky Ramotowski’s idea was inspired by Pinhole Photography Day, because she believed that, quite frankly, there weren’t enough terrible nostalgic pictures on the Internet.
+World Toy Camera Day is the yearly event that honors the ridiculous photo-taking capacity of outdated toy cameras.
+Becky Ramotowski’s idea for establishing World Toy Camera Day was inspired by Pinhole Photography Day, because she believed that, quite frankly, there just were not enough terrible nostalgic pictures on the internet.